-Our core facilities provide researchers with unique, state-of-the-art equipment.
-These cores are dynamic: we plan for them to evolve as new tools and techniques are developed into equipment for general use.
+Members of the Harvard neuroscience community are invited and encouraged to use our core facilities.
+These core facilities provide researchers with unique, state-of-the-art equipment.
+The cores are dynamic: they have evolved as new tools and techniques have become available for general use.
 They are also places to explore new technologies and invent new devices.

 Technological advances hold a key to greater understanding of the structure and function of complex neural circuits.
 Neuroengineering is a core facility that provides customized engineering solutions to neuroscience problems faced by our members.
 Assistance with experimental design, electronics, machining, and software development, are all services provided.